ChessTournamentManager/Documentation/Proof/Agile Methodology/A Deeper Dive Into Agile.md

 Within Agile, the idea is to easily see and track project progress.
 Tools are used to ensure that the whole team is aware of all progress.

-# What Agile methods are there?
+# What Agile methods exist?

 There are many Agile methods used by software developer teams.
 The best known Agile methods are: